joonaspaakko/Photoshop-file-versions-script/README.md

 ## Possible changes?
 * Scripting functionality that enables me to get rid of the Action file.
 It's not super cumbersome to *install*, but I'd rather get rid of it.
 * Name change to something more fitting.
+* Some sort of notification system to inform user that the file has been saved.
+  * Currently you need to just trust that the script saves the file.
+  * If you accidentally press another key combination to save the file, you'd have no idea that the additional `.psd` file wasn't saved.
+     * Assuming that this notification was implemented.
+The lack of notification would help you to realize the mistake.